AHmEDNagiB/SwvlNotificationService/README.md

 - download the repo
 - run the command  : **mvnw clean package -DskipTests && docker-compose up**

-~~you can run mvnw clean package && docker-compose up for not skipping unit test~~
+~~you can run: mvnw clean package && docker-compose up for not skipping unit test~~